 Meeting customer needs and expectations can result in higher customer satisfaction, leading to increased customer loyalty and positive word-of-mouth advertising.
 By understanding and addressing the needs and expectations of their customers, companies can improve customer satisfaction, retain customers, and increase profitability.

 The exact meaning of expectations is the premeditated thinking and approach towards a particular idea, notion, or philosophy.
 Human beings naturally function to make decisions by pinning their aspirations and fulfilling their predetermined goals.
 Expectations contour businesses and establish a link for upcoming prospects and consumption regarding repurchasing.
-In business, customer expectations are actions or behavior an individual anticipates when interacting, acquiring, or availing of services or products.
-Historically and conventionally, companies were about fair or reasonable prices and high-quality products.
+In business, customer expectations are actions or behaviors an individual anticipates when interacting, acquiring, or availing services or products.
+Historically and conventionally, companies were concerned with fair or reasonable prices and high-quality products.
 Still, nowadays, the dynamics have improved, and customers strive for much more as they pay to attain outcomes.
 They evaluate a company that provides tailored and personalized connections, valuable services, and connected experiences other than inexpensive pricing and value.

 Practical examples of need, expectation, and satisfaction